Evgeni Yanchovski

 Yanchovski represented Bulgaria at the 1966 FIFA World Cup.
 He also played for Bulgaria at the 1968 Summer Olympics.

-At club level he played for Levski Karlovo and subsequently Beroe Stara Zagora from 1960 to 1974, where he appeared in 341 matches and scored 31 goals.
+At the club level, he played for Levski Karlovo and then for Beroe Stara Zagora fromfrom 1960 to 1974, appearing in 341 matches and scoring 31 goals.

 As a manager, he led Beroe to the championship title in the Bulgarian A PFG in 1986.